 David Fincher, the hugely popular and critically acclaimed director of movies like ‘Fight Club’ (1999), ‘Se7en’ (2007), ‘Gone Girl’ (2014) and others, was the first of the great filmmakers to have stepped into the television industry when Netflix first launched.
 He was the creator of Netflix’s first-ever original show, ‘House of Cards‘ (2013-2019).
 Fincher has gone on to be associated with another Netflix original called ‘Mindhunter’ (2017-) which has also been acclaimed equally by the audience and the critics.
-‘Love, Death+Robots’ is a completely new territory even for the ace filmmaker.
-It is an anthology of 18 short films dealing with the themes suggested in the title.
+‘Love, Death+Robots’ is another great addition in Fincher’s repertoire.

-David Fincher has always been someone who has never followed the path well-traveled, and we can this time expect him to surprise and shock us once again with the new season that he is planning to come out with.
+David Fincher has always been someone who has always tried to push the boundaries.
 When he made ‘House of Cards’, it was the first time an original series was being screened on a streaming platform.
 The show went on to achieve huge success due to the great writing and phenomenal performances by Kevin Spacey and Robin Wright.
 ‘Mindhunter’ also left the audiences jaw-dropped when it dealt with how the word and concept of ‘serial killer’ came into being and again had some pretty solid performances to back it up.
+As far as Love Death+Robots goes, it has created its own cult following.

 Collaborating with Fincher in this expedition is the director of ‘Deadpool’ (2016), Tim Miller.
 The short films cover a variety of adult topics including racism, government, war, free will, and human nature.
 It is a scathing commentary on the social conditions pertaining around us right now.
 The show may remind some fans of the 2003 anthology called ‘The Animatrix’ which took inspiration from the famous Matrix series.